 Native Species: Northern Water Snake

-These aquatic creatures significantly contribute to the local ecosystem by maintaining the balance of small mammal and amphibian populations, being critical predators in these habitats.
+These aquatic creatures significantly contribute to the local ecosystem by maintaining the balance of small mammal and amphibian populations.
+They are critical predators in these habitats.
 Their diet consists mainly of fish, frogs, and small mammals, aiding in controlling these populations’ numbers.

 Physical Characteristics